jeremysb1/landingpage/README.md

 # landingpage

 Making a landing page that will guide users to a form to sign up with their email addresses.

+I will use Bootstrap to make this quickly and make it responsive.